top of page

 • Spreadsheet formulas (e.g., concatenate, if/then) in 🧰 🛠️ Canva Sheets

-• How do we measure air pollution, and why does it matter to health?
+• How do we measure air pollution and why does it matter to health?

-What you'll need to complete this challenge
+What you'll need to complete this data challenge

 Key Terms and Definitions